ionic bonding image header

 Ionic compounds consist of giant lattice made up of positively charged metal ions and negatively charged non-metal ions, for example consider the reaction between sodium metal; a group I alkali metal; electron arrangement 2,8,1 and the halogen chlorine from group 7 of the periodic table.
 Now chlorine has an atomic number of 17 and an electron arrangement of 2,8,7.
 To achieve full outer electron shells the sodium atom needs to lose one electron and the chlorine atom needs to gain one electron.

 So when sodium and chlorine react an electron is transferred from the sodium atom to the chlorine atom.
-We can show what is happening in terms of electron transfer in the diagram below; here the electrons in the sodium atom are shown as solid balls whereas in the chlorine atom the electrons are shown as crosses, this is simply to help us keep track of the electrons in the reaction taking place.
+We can show what is happening in terms of electron transfer in the diagram below; here the electrons in the sodium atom are shown as solid balls whereas in the chlorine atom the electrons are shown as crosses, this is simply to help us keep track of the movement of electrons as the reaction taking place.

 dot and cross diagram to show the formation of sodium chloride.

-Normally when we draw dot and cross diagram only the electrons in the last shells are drawn.
+Normally when we draw dot and cross diagram only the electrons in the last shells or energy levels are drawn.
 The reason for this is simple; these are the only electrons that are involved forming the bonding between the atoms.
 So the dot and cross diagram above can be simplified; this time showing only the outer electrons:

 dot and cross diagram for sodium chloride